 Overall, some breeds are more likely to express aggressive behavior than others.
 For example, a Rhode Island Red rooster is known to be bold, loud, and assertive.
 And Silkie roosters are believed to be friendly, cuddly and cute.

 However, that’s a general guideline, as it also depends on the chickens’ personalities.

 Protecting the Flock

 A rooster with ten hens at its disposal is much less likely to become overeager.
-If you own less than ten hens, keep the rooster apart to protect your hens.
+If you own less than ten hens, keep the rooster apart during mating season to protect your hens.

 Every chicken has its place in the flock, and some rank higher than others.
 A vigorous and protective rooster is the flock leader and sits at the top of the pecking order.